 A related topic addressed in this plan, at a lesser level of detail, is the need for a covered shelter to facilitate environmental educators' use of the area.
-Given Oregon's mild but wet weather (at the front end of an anticipated 20-year even wetter cycle!) a covered shelter, strategically placed just off of the Interlakes Trail, will improve the user experience considerably.
+Given Oregon's mild but wet weather, a covered shelter, strategically placed just off of the Interlakes Trail, will improve the user experience considerably.